stanleyedward/portfolio/src/content/01-hello.md

 ## About me

-Student with unsatiated hunger to advance in the field of **deep learning**, looking to specialize in **computer vision** and **neural fields**.
-Trying to get familiar with all phases of the **ML product lifecycle**.
-Always excited to help people and listen to people with similar interests:D
+Student with unsatiated hunger to advance in the field of **deep learning**, looking to specialize in **computer vision and graphics**.
+Trying to get familiar with **3D reconstuction and view synthesis**.
+Always excited to help people and listen to people with similar interests.

-Finds zen staring at decrementing loss counters while listening to deftones.
+Finds zen staring at decrementing loss counters while listening to korn.

 - [stanleyedward.me](https://stanleyedward.me)
 - [stanleyedward9715@gmail.com](mailto:stanleyedward9715@gmail.com)